chrismihm-ms/AVDQuickLinks/poc.md

 - Permissions/RBAC - For purposes of PoC, the admin account should have Contributor and User access administrator role scoped to subscription.
 - Internet access from the VM that gets deployed.
 For more information, see [Required FQDNs and endpoints for Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/virtual-desktop/required-fqdn-endpoint)

-*See additional Note and screenshots here: [Additional Notes from Prereqs section](https://github.com/chrismihm-ms/AVDQuickLinks/blob/main/poc.md#notes-from-prereqs-section)*
+*See additional Note and screenshots here: [Additional Notes for Prereqs section](https://github.com/chrismihm-ms/AVDQuickLinks/blob/main/poc.md#notes-from-prereqs-section)*

 ***Overview***
 - Create a host pool.